0xPoe/talks/slides.md

 [^1]: [cmake-rs#79](https://github.com/rust-lang/cmake-rs/issues/79#issuecomment-494676960)

 <!--
-Another interesting story—and a very practical trick—we used to improve TiKV’s build time is related to debug information.
+Another    story—and a very practical trick—we used to improve TiKV’s build time is related to debug information.

 As I mentioned earlier, TiKV uses RocksDB as its storage engine, which means we compile a large amount of C++ code through the cmake-rs crate.